 It is important for your HR to know what the difference is between Straight Time Pay and Overtime Pay, appended below information would make it clear to you

 Straight Time Pay is in case you pay your employees the number of total hours they work that is even more than 40 hours per week, at the same rate of pay – that is the number of hours paid on a single same rate – is not true.
-It is because the overtime rules are one-and-a-half times more than the regular hourly wage rate.
+Because the overtime rules are one-and-a-half times more than the regular hourly wage rate.

 The Law is very clear regarding straight-time pay and overtime pay.